Longboarding: Downhill

-"Downhill" focuses on the descent of steep road grades at speed using methods such as sliding (the act of drifting or power sliding one's board and wheels sideways) and footbraking (dragging one foot on the ground while riding) to slow down for corners.
-Downhill longboarding (also referred to as downhill skateboarding or speedboarding) is usually done with the assistance of gloves with slide pucks as a point of stability.
+Downhill longboarding (also referred to as downhill skateboarding or speedboarding) is usually done with gloves with slide pucks as a point of stability.
 It features speeds faster than one can push, generally between 20 miles per hour and 80 miles per hour.
 Speeds in excess of 80 mph have been obtained.
 These boards are usually 95–110 cm long, with wheelbases of 28–35 in, and are very stiff to improve control at speed.
-"Speed wobbles" pose a problem for beginner downhill riders but intermediate and advanced users overcome this by learning to relax and control their muscles.
+"Speed wobbles" pose a problem for beginner downhill riders but intermediate and advanced users overcome this keeping their weight on their front foot and elevating the heel of their back foot.
 Downhill decks usually fall into Six categories: top mount, micro drop, drop thru, drop deck, double drop and flush mount.
 Topmount boards provide the most traction but tend to be less forgiving.
 Micro Drops lower the ride height slightly, which results in a great all around board.
 Drop thru decks consist of mounting the baseplates of the trucks on top of the board with the trucks hanging through a hole.
 Like micro drops these tend to be all around boards and were very popular 2009–2011.
 Drop Decks get the rider very close to the ground, providing an easy to push and drifty ride.
 Double Drop decks are a drop deck with drop thru truck mounts.
-These decks were fairly popular in the mid 2000s but have largely fallen out of favor due to their unresponsiveness.
+These decks were fairly popular in the mid-2000s but have largely fallen out of favor due to their unresponsiveness.
 Flush mounts seek to lower the ride height by mounting the trucks in a recessed area on the board.
 This minimally lowers ride height but increases the chance for wheel bite (which is where the wheels rub against the board in a turn, usually resulting in a crash).
 The vast majority of downhill longboards are built from wood.
 The three most common woods used are Maple, Baltic Birch and Bamboo.
 Maple is less prone to fracturing during construction than Baltic Birch, and as such is used in almost all high-end boards.
 Other materials used in longboard construction are: 1) Carbon fiber with a foam, balsa or hollow core.
 2) Aluminum, either pressed or milled.
 And 3) Carbon Nano Tubes, although this proved prone to failure and no current company is using this material.